Kerala Police: Police districts

 There are 20 police districts in total.
 Eight of these police districts are coterminous with the respective revenue districts, while the remaining 12 police districts are situated within revenue districts that are bifurcated into city and rural.
 Out of these 20 police districts, 14 are rural police districts, and 6 are city police districts (also known as police commissionerates).

 Each police district is headed by a District Police Chief (DPC).
 The District Police Chief must be an officer holding the rank of Superintendent of Police (SP) or higher.
-In specific districts such as Thiruvananthapuram City, Kochi City, and Kozhikode City, the role of District Police Chief (commonly referred to as the Police Commissioner) is filled by higher-ranking officers, specifically those with the ranks of Inspector General of Police (IGP) and Deputy Inspector General of Police (DIG), and remaining police districts are headed by officers holding the rank of Superintendent of Police.
-The DPC is assisted by an Additional Superintendent of Police, and Deputy Superintendents of Police (DySPs).
-Each district comprises two or more subdivisions, several police stations and other special units.
+In specific districts such as Thiruvananthapuram City, Kochi City, and Kozhikode City, the role of District Police Chief (commonly referred to as the Police Commissioner) is filled by higher-ranking officers, specifically those with the ranks of Inspector General of Police (IGP) and Deputy Inspector General of Police (DIG), and remaining police districts are headed by officers holding the rank of Superintendent of Police (SP).
+The DPC is assisted by an Additional Superintendent of Police (Addl.SP), and Deputy Superintendents of Police (DySPs).
+Each district comprises three or more subdivisions, several police stations and other special units.

-The special units are District Special Branch, District Crime Branch, District Crime Records Bureau, Narcotics Cell, and the Armed Reserve Camp.
-These units are headed by Deputy Superintendents of Police.
+The special units are District Special Branch, District Crime Branch, District Crime Records Bureau, Narcotics Cell, Women Cell, and the Armed Reserve Camp.
+These units are headed by Deputy Superintendents of Police (Dy.SPs).

 Subdivisions

 Each police district is divided into some subdivisions to supervise activities of several police stations under its jurisdiction.
 There are 91 police sub-divisions in Kerala.
 Each sub-division is headed by a Deputy Superintendent of Police (DySP) or an Assistant Commissioner of Police (ACP) in the case of city police sub-divisions.

 The police officer in charge of a sub division is called Sub Divisional Police Officer (SDPO).
 DYSPs or ACPs are posted as SDPOs.
-A sub-division consists several Police Stations under its jurisdiction.
+A Sub-Divisional Police Officer (SDPO) supervises police stations headed by Inspectors as Station House Officers (ISHOs) and police circles headed by Circle Inspectors (CIs).